CollaboRateMgmt/CollaboRate/README.md

 [Back To Contents](#contents)

-# A Quick Overview for those familiar with Crowdsourcing Concepts
+# What's the Secret?
-Those familiar with crowdsourcing concepts, may be impatient to know the basic ideas behind this crowdsourcing process.
+Those familiar with crowdsourcing concepts, may be impatient to know the basic ideas or design goals, behind this crowdsourcing process.
 These ideas can be found [here](https://github.com/sohrabsaran/CollaboRate/wiki/A-Quick-Overview-for-those-familiar-with-Crowdsourcing-Concepts).

 [Back To Contents](#contents)